If you look at the big, divided primaries of the last 20 years, there are a few lessons.

 Aided by the fact that, at multiple points, other candidates commended and thanked O’Rourke for his response to August’s suspected hate crime in El Paso, he modeled a way the reconciliation path could work for someone.

-Specifically, he shifted the health care debate between Biden, Sanders, and Elizabeth Warren toward the public option, which is more popular generally than Medicare for All, while making Biden sound like an incrementalist:
+Specifically, he shifted the health care debate between Biden, Sanders, and Elizabeth Warren toward the public option, which is generally more popular than Medicare for All, while making Biden sound like an incrementalist:

 Listen, I’m grateful that we all agree about the urgency of this challenge and the fact that Donald Trump is undermining the limited protections that we have right now.
-But I also think we’re being offered a false choice between those who propose an all-or-nothing gambit, forcing tens of millions off of insurance that they like, that works for them, to force them onto Medicare, and others who want to, as the vice president does, incrementally improve what we have, which will still leave many, maybe millions uninsured and uncared for.
+But I also think we’re being offered a false choice between those who propose an all-or-nothing gambit, forcing tens of millions off of insurance that they like, that works for them, to force them onto Medicare — and others who want to, as the vice president does, incrementally improve what we have, which will still leave many, maybe millions uninsured and uncared for.
 In a state like Texas, where the largest provider of mental health care services is the county jail system, we’ve got to do better.
 In my proposal, Medicare for America, says everyone who’s uninsured will be enrolled in Medicare.
 Everyone who’s insufficiently insured, cannot afford it, can move over to Medicare.
 And those, like members of unions who’ve fought for the health care plans that work for them and their families, are able to keep them.
 This is the best possible path forward.

 In 2015 and 2016, Donald Trump actually articulated the clearest platform in the Republican field: more jobs, harsh immigration policies, renegotiating trade deals, withdrawing troops, law and order, a general move away from Christian conservatism.
 Everyone else sort of blurred together (Ben Carson excepted).
 Just free yourself mentally for a second from whether Trump actually meant it, or has done this as president: In a big field, providing a distinct set of issues matters.